 How long does the program take to complete?

 Time to complete depends on how many units you can take at a time.
 If you can take 12 units per semester, it will take roughly 2 years.
 If you can only take 8 units in a semester, it will take about 6 semesters, or 3 years, to complete your requirements.

 The major consists of 48 upper-division units: 28 units of core courses and 20 units of Management Concentration coursework, to be chosen by program faculty.
 These are outlined on our Curriculum page.

 Can I choose my Concentration?

-Because this is a small program, there can be only one Concentration in the College of Marin program at a time and the Concentration for Fall 2018 entrants is Management.
+Because this is a small program, the current Concentration will be Management.
 If you want to pursue any of the other Concentrations (Marketing, Accounting, Finance, Financial Management, Wine Business Strategies, or your own Custom Concentration), you must apply to the campus-based program.

 Can I take courses on the Sonoma State main campus?

-Students in the College of Marin satellite program may take University courses through Extended Education only during Summer and Winter Intersession.
+Students in this program may take University courses through Extended Education only during Summer and Winter Intersession.
 Such courses must be on the list approved for the major or general education; a list of qualifying classes will be sent out by the Program Advisor.
 During the Fall and Spring semesters, registration in University courses is not allowed except under extraordinary circumstances and with an Advisor's approval.